UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-bundle-ems.md

 | Draft as of 2025-10-16 | *Computable Name*:RSBundleEMS |

-Bundle for EMS Run Report submission containing core patient, encounter, location, observations, documents, and workflow items.
+Document Bundle for EMS Run Report submission.
+The first entry MUST be a Composition that organizes and references the other resources in the bundle (Patient, Encounter, Location, Observations, DocumentReference, Procedure, ServiceRequest, Task, Claim).

 **Usages:**